 Center for Community Based Learning (CCBL)

-The CCBL facilitates and strengthens partnerships between Wofford and its larger communities for the mutually beneficial exploration, application and exchange of knowledge and resources.
-These partnerships improve the human condition and enhance the public good; prepare Wofford students for meaningful, effective lives as citizen-leaders; and enrich the scholarship and character of Wofford College.
+Wofford's Center for Community-Based Learning (CCBL) is the primary coordinating structure for advancing campus-wide community engagement and civic responsibility.
+The Center facilitates and deepens mutually beneficial partnerships between Wofford and its larger communities that improve the human condition, enhance the public good, prepare Wofford students for meaningful, effective lives as citizen-leaders and enrich the scholarship and character of Wofford College.

 The Bonner Scholars Program